LaurentRDC/dissertation/content/introduction.md

 To this end, the dissertation starts proper with a description of the theoretical framework of ultrafast electron diffraction and diffuse scattering in @sec:scattering.
 This chapter holds a special place in the author's heart.
 At the time of writing, it is the only quantum-mechanical derivation of ultrafast diffuse scattering amplitude for either x-ray or electrons.
 The thorny subject of multiple electron scattering is also discussed.

 Ultrafast electron diffuse scattering measurements in graphite are considered next in @sec:graphite.
 Graphite is a wonderful benchmark system because of the stiffness of the lattice, which gives diffuse scattering measurements incredibly high contrast.
 In a way, diffuse scattering in graphite is the most definitive diffuse scattering experiment.
+The work in this chapter was peer-reviewed and published in René de Cotret *et al.*[@RenedeCotret2019]

 The study of the origin of tin selenide's high thermoelectric performance is the subject of @sec:snse.
 In this material, ultrafast electron diffraction and diffuse scattering are used in conjunction to observe polaron formation, which might explain how strong electron-phonon coupling can positively impact thermoelectric performance.
+The work in this chapter was peer-reviewed and published in René de Cotret *et al.*[@RenedeCotret2021]

 \FloatBarrier
 ## References {.unnumbered}